 Special Counsel Indictments

 As of January 25, 2019, the Special Counsel’s office has indicted 34 people and three companies.
 Seven people have pleaded guilty.
 On March 22, 2019, Special Counsel Mueller sent his report to Attorney General William Barr, who then notified Congress.
+On April 18, 2019, the DOJ released a redacted Mueller report to the public.

 - November 29, 2018: Michael Cohen pleads guilty to lying to Congress.